Below are a range of activities that the church community is involved with and others that we support in some way.

 Hastings Town Centre and Old Town hotspots.
 In teams of four to six people, they are always backed up by a Prayer Team at their resident base at the Prayer Centre in the basement of Wellington Square

 Coordinator Martin West can be contacted on 07864 167870 for more information.
-Or speak to our Churchwarden, Catherine Duggleby, if you would like to join her – either as a Street Pastor, or as a Prayer Partner.
+Or speak to, Catherine Duggleby, if you would like to join her – either as a Street Pastor, or as a Prayer Partner.

 Penhurst Retreat Centre runs regular retreats for small groups and individuals, and in particular offers a breathing space to those working full time for God as missionaries or Christian workers.
 The Bursary Fund enables those who would not otherwise be able to afford the fees to come and spend a restorative few days at the Centre.
-Richard and Storm Hann will be happy to answer any questions about the Fund, or about their programme of events.They can be contacted on 01424 892088, or at email@example.com.
+The Wardens at Penhurst will be happy to answer any questions about the Fund, or about their programme of events.They can be contacted on 01424 892088, or at email@example.com.

 Ashburnham Christian Trust Bursary Fund